conneroisu/cpre281-finalproj/README.md

 Overall, this test-bench serves as a framework to verify the functionality of the single-cycle MIPS processor by providing the necessary inputs, initializing the memory, and specifying the simulation duration.

 ## Schematics

+The following section will include the schematics for the various components of the MIPS processor as written in verilog.

 ### Control Unit Schematic